For UK universities to set up a Leverhulme Research Centre for outstanding original research aspiring to achieve a step-change in scholarship

 Before beginning your application, please read the information below.

 Eligible institutions are universities in the UK.

-A Leverhulme Research Centre may be single-site (one higher education institution) or multi-site (‘hub and spoke/s’).
+A Leverhulme Research Centre may be single-site (one UK university) or multi-site (‘hub and spoke/s’).

 The participation of non-UK international institutions is encouraged, where this is relevant to the Centre’s research focus, but this is not a requirement.

 The Leverhulme Trust invites applications for Research Centres that will not only conduct research of outstanding originality but also aspire to achieve a significant step-change in scholarship.
 The Trust’s aim is to encourage new approaches that may establish or reshape a field of study and so transform our understanding of a significant contemporary topic.
 Applicants are therefore invited to be bold in compiling their bids.

 The Trust has a reputation for encouraging higher-risk research which is often therefore fundamental or curiosity-driven – so-called ‘blue skies’ – and pan-disciplinary.
 The expectation is that Centres will draw upon a range of disciplinary perspectives and expertise, perhaps bringing new disciplinary mixes to bear on a particular topic.

 The Centres should have the capacity to become recognised internationally for excellence in their chosen area.